The Advantages of Legal Separation

 How can you get legal help?

 Not every legal separation is the same, and there are several steps to take to ensure that your legal separation period is well spent.
 For starters, avoid fighting and gossiping about your spouse during the separation.
 Whether a divorce is inevitable or not, these actions are never emotionally beneficial.
-Additionally, some states require counseling before a divorce may be filed, so it makes sense to get the counseling done during the separation.
+Additionally, some states require counseling before the divorce process is initiated, so it makes sense to get the counseling done during the separation.
 Finally, take your legal separation agreement seriously, as some judges will simply transfer the agreement over as your divorce terms.
 In other words, be prepared to live with the terms of your legal separation permanently.

 If you are considering a legal separation, as with any legal decision to divorce, consult with an attorney.
 During your consultation, inquire about your state’s divorce requirements and particularly ask about waiting periods.
 You should also have a divorce lawyer review the legal separation agreement before you sign to make certain that it is mutually beneficial.
 An attorney’s review of the document is especially important considering that your separation agreement could also become your divorce agreement.